neomosotho/NEOMOS378_BCL2401_GroupA_Neo_Mosotho_JSL10/README.md

 6. **Adjust the `findMostRecentBook` function to correctly compare dates and find the most recent book.**
 7. **Fix the `findIntersection` function to correctly determine the intersection of two sets.**
 8. **Add the `await` keyword before `new Promise` in `navigateLabyrinth` to ensure the simulation of asynchronous operations works as intended.**

-## What You Need to Include:

-1. Ensure that your code includes the necessary modifications to meet the challenge requirements.
-2. Your GitHub repository should contain the updated code files.

-## How We'll Assess Your Work:

-1. We will review your GitHub repository to ensure that it contains the updated code files.
-2. We will assess the modifications made to the code to verify that they effectively meet the challenge requirements.
-3. We will consider the commit history and meaningful commit messages to evaluate your coding process.